Charles Pelham (American politician)

 Charles Pelham (March 12, 1835 – January 18, 1908) was an American lawyer, politician, and Confederate Civil War veteran who served one term as a U.S. congressional representative from Alabama from 1873 to 1875.

-Biography
+Early life

 Pelham was born in Person County, North Carolina.
 Pelham moved with his parents to Alabama in 1838, where his brother John Pelham was born.
 There, Charles Pelham attended the common schools and later studied law.

+Career

 Legal career

 In 1858, he was admitted to the bar and commenced practice in Talladega, Alabama.

 Civil War

 After the beginning of the U.S. Civil War, Pelham entered the Confederate army in 1862 and served as first lieutenant of Company C, Fifty-first Regiment, Alabama Infantry.

 Judge

 After the war, he served as judge of the tenth judicial circuit of Alabama from 1868 until 1873.

 Congress

 Pelham was elected as a Republican to the Forty-third Congress (March 4, 1873 – March 3, 1875).